ckormanyos/real-time-cpp-toolchains/README.md

 ## Further details

-The references usually include GNU/GCC toolchains are built to run on both `Win*` as well as `*nix`.
+The references usually include GNU/GCC toolchains built to run on `Win*` and also toolchains built to run on `*nix` (and maybe others).
 The `Win*` versions, in particular, can be used by developers who optionally run the builds in the [real-time-cpp](https://github.com/ckormanyos/real-time-cpp) repository on `Win*` batches or in Microsoft(R) VisualStudio(R).
 Other standalone uses for any of these toolchains are, of course, possible.

-They are typically completely moveable, entirely dependency-free (no DLLs) and built to run out-of-the-box.
+The toolchains are typically completely moveable, entirely dependency-free (no DLLs), and built to run out-of-the-box.

 # Finding/Extracting the GNU/GCC Toolchains